This article may contain affiliate links. For more information, please see our disclosure / disclaimer here.

 Decorative wooden boxes

 Great traditional souvenirs are the beautifully decorative wooden boxes.
 They come in all shapes and sizes and are a perfect gift.
 They look nice and at the same time are very useful to store smaller items like your recently obtained pearls.
+Those wooden boxes are definitely one of the Qatar souvenirs that everyone will love to have.
+They are just so handy to store small items and on top of all, they look good as decoration around the house.

 Arabic Coffee set